-Bilbao was the first Laureate of the Lee Kuan Yew World City Prize in 2010.
-Since then, the Spanish city has continued to champion the urban transformation of its formerly industrial landscape and forge partnerships both within and beyond its borders.
-Mayor Juan María Aburto shared his thoughts on Bilbao’s efforts to become a smart city of culture, knowledge and innovation in this special interview.
+Since winning the inaugural Prize, Bilbao has continued to champion the transformation of its former industrial landscape and forge partnerships both within and beyond its borders.
+Mayor Juan María Aburto shared his thoughts on Bilbao becoming a smart city of culture, knowledge and innovation.

-Mayor of Bilbao Juan María Aburto © Lee Kuan Yew World City Prize
+Mayor of Bilbao Juan María Aburto © Urban Redevelopment Authority Singapore

 Could you share about the impact to Bilbao of being the first Laureate of the Lee Kuan Yew World City Prize?